 "Our prodigious fundraising is further proof of President Trump's clear record of accomplishment on behalf of the American people," wrote Brad Parscale, campaign manager for President Trump's re-election campaign.

 "This is the fight of our lives," the senator said.
 "The fight to build an America where dreams are possible, an America that works for everyone.
 I am in that fight all the way."

-A prolific fundraiser whose staffers spent time in a number of early primary states assisting other Democrats, Warren admitted in September that following the midterms she would "take a hard look at running for president," becoming one of the first major names to take steps towards a run.
+A prolific fundraiser whose staffers spent time in a number of early primary states assisting other Democrats, Warren said in September that following the midterms she would "take a hard look at running for president," becoming one of the first major names to take steps towards a run.

 Former Massachusetts Gov. Bill Weld

 Weld, a current partner at the Mintz Levin law firm and the 2016 vice presidential candidate for the Libertarian Party, said he would have been "ashamed" if he passed on running against the president for the Republican party nomination.

 "I'd be ashamed of myself if hadn't raised my hand and said, 'Count me in,'" he told ABC News shortly after his announcement.
 "I think that the president is a very divisive force and that's just not my style, and it's not what Americans deserve."

 Author Marianne Williamson announced the launch of her campaign in Los Angeles in January after making six trips to Iowa and one to New Hampshire over the past year as she explored a bid.

 Williamson is best known outside of political circles as the author of several popular self-help books and as a "spiritual friend and counselor" to Oprah Winfrey with multiple appearances on her show and television network.